Sudanese pound: First pound (SDP)

 The first pound to circulate in Sudan was the Egyptian pound.
 The late 19th-century rulers Muhammad ibn Abdalla (the Mahdi) and Abdallahi ibn Muhammad (the Khalifa) both issued coins which circulated alongside the Egyptian currency.
 When Anglo-Egyptian rule in Sudan ceased on January 1, 1956, and Sudan became an independent country, a distinct Sudanese currency (the Sudanese pound) was created, replacing the Egyptian pound at par.

 The Egyptian pound was subdivided into 100 piastres (Arabic: قروش, singular qirsh, قرش, English: piastre, abbreviation: PT).
 The piastre used to be subdivided into 40 para, but decimalisation following the 1886 Egyptian currency reform established a 1/10 PT, which came to be known as a millim (abbreviated to mm/mms in Sudan) (ملّيمات, singular: ملّيم).
 Due to this legacy, the post 1956 Sudanese pound was divided into 100 PT, each subdivided into 10mms.

 During 1958-1978 the pound was pegged to the U.S. dollar at a rate of US$2.87156 per LS 1.
 Thereafter, the pound underwent successive devaluations.

 The pound was replaced in 1992 by the dinar (SDD) at a rate of SD 1 = LS 10.
-While the dinar circulated in northern Sudan, in Southern Sudan, prices were still negotiated in pounds, whilst in Rumbek and Yei, the Kenyan shilling was more widely accepted as payment.
+While the dinar circulated in northern Sudan, in Southern Sudan, prices were still negotiated in pounds; this ended with the establishment of the South Sudanese pound in 2011.
+In Rumbek and Yei, the Kenyan shilling was more widely accepted as payment.